CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 	> Assessor-CLI.bat -b benchmarks\CIS_Oracle_Database_11g_R2_Benchmark_v2.2.0-xccdf.xml -p "Level 1 - Windows Server Host OS" -D xccdf_org.cisecurity_value_jdbc.url=jdbc:oracle:thin:user/s3cr3t@DBHOST:1521:devdb -D xccdf_org.cisecurity_value_listener.ora=C:\product\oracle\network\admin\listener.ora

+Using a customized properties file defining session connections, test the connectivity of each session and exit:

+	> Assessor-CLI.bat -sessions config\test-sessions.properties -test

 #### Configuring Interactive Values ####
 A number of benchmarks supported by/bundled with CIS-CAT Pro Assessor require manual interaction by the user in order to configure specific values used during the assessment.
 These "interactive values" will be presented to the user during a manual execution of the assessment, but will block the completion of the assessment if it is being executed off-hours, or as part of an automated script.
 CIS-CAT Pro Assessor provides a mechanism for these "interactive values" to be configured using a properties file, thus removing the burden of entering these values manually.
 This configuration requires knowledge of the value's `id` attribute within the benchmark or data-stream collection component.
 The [CIS-CAT Pro Assessor Coverage Guide](./CIS-CAT%20Pro%20Assessor%20Coverage%20Guide) provides a listing, for each applicable benchmark, for any "interactive value" `id` attributes.
 Once known, a user can modify the `assessor-cli.properties` file to specify the value: